Skip to main content

 Improved Maintainability

 Rewriting all code in TypeScript has improved maintainability.
 Previously, with the Composite Action implementation, data was passed between steps using inputs/outputs and environment variables.
 However, the type system for these interfaces is extremely limited.
 Only the string type is supported, requiring data serialization, and it is difficult to catch mistakes in input/output names or types before execution.
-Additionally, there are size limits on data, requiring the use of files for large data.
+Additionally, there are size limits on data, requiring file-based workarounds for large payloads.

-On the other hand, when everything is written in TypeScript, its powerful type system and editor integration make it easy to catch mistakes quickly, provide code completion, and make unit testing straightforward.
+In contrast, with everything written in TypeScript, the powerful type system and editor integration make it easy to catch mistakes, provide code completion, and write unit tests.

-Results from trivy and tflint are reported via reviewdog, and those settings can now be customized.
-The most significant change is that -filter-mode can now be modified.
-Previously, --filter-mode nofilter was fixed, which meant code not changed in the PR was also included.
-By setting --filter-mode to added, only code changed in the PR is included.
-There are trade-offs, and neither option is universally better, but there are cases where added is preferable because nofilter makes adoption difficult.
+Results from trivy and tflint are reported via reviewdog, and the configuration can now be customized.
+The most significant change is that -filter-mode is now configurable.
+Previously, --filter-mode nofilter was hard-coded, meaning code not changed in the PR was also included in the results.
+By setting --filter-mode to added, only code changed in the PR is targeted.
+There are trade-offs to both options, but in cases where nofilter makes adoption difficult, added may be preferable.

-replace is a feature that enables more flexible conversion from working directory to target using regular expressions.
-This feature actually existed before, but it was treated as an unofficial feature without documentation because tfaction-go could not support it.
+replace_target is a feature that provides more flexible conversion from working directory to target using regular expressions.
+This feature actually existed before, but since tfaction-go did not support it, it was treated as an unofficial feature and was not documented.

 replace: